 The cotton fiber and seeds are maturing inside this protective cotton boll.

 Click here to see a video of the fields

 A cotton picker machine runs down the rows filling the "basket."
 The basket is emptied into the "boll buggy."
 Next, the boll buggy transfers the cotton into a "module maker," which compresses the cotton into a module.
 A module is the size of a train car and is the equivalent of about 18 bales of cotton.
 Each module is transported to a cotton gin for cleaning out any debris and seeds.
-Finally, the clean cotton is formed into 500 pound bales and exported to manufactures around the world.
+Finally, clean cotton is formed into 500-pound bales and exported to manufacturers around the world.